lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

 I also have NAT / internet sharing set up via iptables as explained in the Arch Wiki "Internet Sharing" article.
 You can check if you're actually transferring data with the nload utility (or whatever else you want to use).

+You can boot into your new installation with the following command:

+ `$ qemu-system-arm -M versatilepb -kernel vmlinuz-2.6.32-5-versatile -initrd initrd.img-2.6.32-5-versatile -hda hda.img -append "root=/dev/sda1"`

 You can install, compile, and whatever else you want to do now, or if you'd rather do it natively on the phone, you can just shut down qemu.
 After this is installed, you're going to want to format your media (I used a USB stick) as a blank ext3 partition.
 I used gparted for sake of laziness.